-During the childbearing years we have two different factors that we can look at to observe how is the dosha affecting the health of female reproductive system?
+During the childbearing years, we have two different factors that we can look at to observe how is the dosha affecting the health of the female reproductive system?
 We can look at the menstrual cycle and we can look at fertility.
-Both of these will allow us to reflect on how the dosha is affecting your health in you female reproductive system.
+Both of these will allow us to reflect on how the dosha is affecting your health in your female reproductive system.

-Your monthly cycle, your menstrual cycle should be regular and predictable.
+Your monthly cycle and your menstrual cycle should be regular and predictable.
 You should be ovulating at the same time of the month and menstruating at the same time every month.
-The cycle should be easy there should be no mental or physical discomfort before your cycle.
+The cycle should be easy.
+There should be no mental or physical discomfort before your cycle.

-PMS is the sign of doshic imbalance.
+PMS is a sign of doshic imbalance.
 There should be no mental or physical discomfort during your menstrual cycle.

-Cramps, extremely heavy flow, stagnation and bloating – these are all indications of doshic imbalance.
+Cramps, extremely heavy flow, stagnation, and bloating – all indications of doshic imbalance.
 In an ideal scenario, the cycle should end easily and you should not have any traumatic shifts in your state of mind or your state of physical health at the end of your menstrual cycle.